Our Boarding Philosophy

 SELF THROUGH COMMUNITY, COMMUNITY THROUGH SELF

-The Residential Life program at The Masters School emphasizes principles that serve the health and wellness of our community and the individuals that comprise it.
+The Residential Life program at The Masters School emphasizes principles that serve the health and wellness of our community and the individuals who belong to it.
 Our curriculum is based on the conviction that learning extends beyond the academic day and should include values and skills that are necessary to live in and maintain a strong, productive and ethical society.
 Through formal and informal programming, we design experiences that allow students to explore and solidify an understanding of our program values:

 We strive to complement Masters’ academic program by teaching boarding students essential life skills.
 We work to help students manage stress through proper nutrition, sleep and exercise, and maintaining clean living spaces.
 When students feel fulfilled and valued as individuals, they learn to maintain a sense of balance in their lives and be their best selves.